Assistant Professor of Latin American Literature and Culture

 Minimum qualifications: PhD from accredited institution in Spanish or closely related field by the time of appointment (August 2020); superior oral and written proficiency in Spanish and English; promise of excellence in research (evidence of publication highly preferred).
 Experience with Hispanic-Serving Institution grants or other initiatives strongly desirable.

-Applications completed and submitted in full by July 14, 2019 will receive full consideration; position open until filled.
+Applications completed and submitted in full by November 15th, 2019 will receive full consideration; position open until filled.
 First-round interviews will be conducted via Skype.

 A background check will be required for the candidate selected for this position.
-This position is subject to funding.

-Florida Atlantic University is an equal opportunity / affirmative action / equal access institution and all qualified applicants will receive consideration without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veterans status or other protected status.
+Florida Atlantic University is an equal opportunity / affirmative action / equal access institution and all qualified applicants will receive consideration without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veterans status, or other protected status.
 Individuals with disabilities requiring accommodation, please call 561-297-3057.711.

-FAU is committed to the principles of engaged teaching, research and service.
+FAU is committed to the principles of engaged teaching, research, and service.
 All persons aspiring to achieve excellence in the practice of these principles are encouraged to apply.